mimimiku778/MimimalCMS/README.md

 <br>

 ## How to Use<br>
-① Create a file named PageNamePageController.php in the controllers/pages directory.<br>
+① Create a file named `PageName`PageController.php in the controllers/pages directory.<br>
 <br>
 That's it!
-You can now display it from http://example.com/ PageName.
+You can now display it from http://example.com/ `pagename`.
 No special configuration is required other than implementing the page.<br>
 <br>

 ### Points<br>